telliott99/python_challenge/1-17/python_challenge.md

 ```

 The formula looks a little funny with the repetition of `99`:  `(100+99+99+98)`
 and no explicit statement of the second term.

+It looks a bit like the sum of integers.

 I just guess:

 ```
 n = 100